tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 = Does this import users with their passwords?

 Yes.
-This plugin will import users with password, so users can use same old password in imported site as well
+This plugin will import users with the password, so users can use the same old password in the imported site as well

-= Does this plugin support woocommerce customer order csv export? =
+= Does this plugin support WooCommerce customer order CSV export? =

 No. You may want to use <a rel="nofollow" href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">Order Export & Order Import for WooCommerce</a> for this

-= Are you redirected to dashboard or login page while exporting? =
+= Are you redirected to the dashboard or login page while exporting? =

 By default, admin and store manager are given access to export users.
 Please visit <a rel="nofollow" href="https://www.webtoffee.com/how-to-export-items-from-your-site-without-user-role-restriction/">How to export users without user role restriction</a> for more details